Heritage Eagle Bend Master Association

 What are Assessments?

 Assessments are the Homeowner’s mandatory financial obligation to the Community Association.
-These are collected monthly and cover operating expenses of common area items such as the Clubhouse, golf course, community trash and recycling, and snow pushing, etc. They also provide for reserve funds for replacements or upgrades to common facilities in upcoming years.
+These are collected monthly and cover operating expenses of common area items such as the Clubhouse, golf course, community trash and recycling, and snow pushing, etc. They also provide for reserve funds for replacements or upgrades to common facilities in future years.
 Failure to pay assessments may result in facilities and voting privileges being revoked until the account is made current.

 Will the Assessments go up?